buttsnic/registry.butts/README.md

 The part in the "name" property is the subdomain - use "@" for the raw domain, and "*" for a wildcard subdomain.
 The start of authority is the domain name in the file name - in this case whatever.butts.

+## how do I use .butts domains

+This requires a dns proxy.
+You can [run your own](https://www.npmjs.org/package/dotbutts).
+There is not yet a publically available dns proxy for .butts, but if you want to start one, let me know and I'll link it here.